Attention: these hereunder documents, from a personal study, do not reflect any position of the OECD vis-à-vis the proposal.

-In fact, the settlements due Wayfair Inc. decision and the future European directives will operate at the same stage of the transaction, well before the VAT appears, when the buyer’s VAT is refunded in the B²B environment on his purchases.
-Everything happens, in both indirect tax systems before this stage, in a production environment.
+In fact, the settlements due Wayfair Inc.’s decision and the future European directives will operate at the same stage of the transaction, well before the VAT appears, when the buyer’s VAT is refunded in the B²B environment on his purchases.
+Everything goes, in both indirect tax systems before this stage, in a production environment.

-- That the banking system, paid partner, instead of online sales platforms that, if not responsible for splitting the default payment, be empowered to validate and authorize national and cross-border payments.
+- That the banking system, payment partner, instead of online sale platforms that, if not responsible by default the splitting payment, be empowered to validate and authorize national and cross-border payments.
 These capabilities offer guaranties to have all transactions treated crossing the banking system.
 (The chiefs of the main central banks were present at the Fukuoka G20).

-- That the separation of the tax included in the requested payment is levied by the tax authorities of the seller and not after payment of the buyer’s payment, when this payment + (sale taxes) are credited in the seller’s account.
+- That the separation of the tax included in the requested payment will be levied by the seller’s tax authorities and not after the buyer’s payments when these payments, taxes included, will be credited in the seller’s account.

 The positive side of decision Wayfair Inc.

-But we must see the positive side of the “internationalization” of this model of transactions where, by default, sale taxes would be ‘separated’ by the split payment imposed.
-This would be the creation of a World Single Market, where there would be only duty-free values in interbank payment transactions.
-This interesting opportunity will remain an option described in DAGTVA, but in the Wayfair version, we will see that sales taxe circulate in payments and will present the main benefit of this option it is to include B²C transactions in a single tax levy process.
+But we must see the positive side of the “internationalization” of this model of transactions where, by default, sale taxes would be ‘separated’ by a split payment imposed.
+This would be the creation of a World Single Market, where there would be only without sale taxes values in interbank payment transactions.
+This interesting functioning which will remain the ultimate option described in DAGTVA, leave for the intermediary place to « Wayfair Tax version » where we will seen the sale taxes circulating in payments.
+The main benefit of this option it is to include B²C transactions in a unique withholding tax process and payment.

 There are 6 cases of possible transactions.
 They are treated in cross-border situations with United Kingdom as one of the two States involved in the transaction.

-Solving the cross-border tax problem provides a de facto a solution to domestic transactions, in which case the Wayfair Tax transfer procedure is irrelevant, with a sales declaration made in the country of consumption.
+Solving the cross-border tax problem provides de facto a solution for the domestic transactions.
+In these cases the Wayfair Tax transfer procedure will be irrelevant, with the sale declarations made in the country of consumption.

 The DAGTVA solution involves operating the Wayfair Tax with tax-related payments which eliminates the differences between the B²B and B²C transactions.

-This is the end of the process difference of indirect tax treatment between B²B and B²C.
+This is the end of the difference in the process of indirect tax treatment between B²B and B²C.

 Note: To read the transaction slideshows comfortably, open the .pdf files below, then in Acrobat Reader, click Display and choose the full screen mode.
 Finally, use the mouse wheel to scroll through the slides or the arrows up and down in the upper tools bar.

 General cases in B²B transactions: